-Playgrounds offer countless opportunities to grow, laugh and develop important skills.
+Playgrounds offer countless opportunities for children to grow, laugh and develop critical life skills.
 Remember spending sunny afternoons gleefully climbing, or swinging high into the sky alongside friends or classmates?
-Every child deserves the chance to create happy playground memories they can cherish for life.
+All children deserve the opportunity to create joyful memories they can cherish for life.
 A safe, fun playground makes that possible.

 Kids and parents should not have to fear for safety when it comes time to play.
-How can you ensure your playground is safe and ready to bring hours of joy?
+How can you be sure your playground is as safe as possible for hours of play?
 In this guide, we’ll point you in the right direction.
-We’ll cover everything you need to know from how to make a playground safe to playground equipment safety standards in Canada.
-Whether you’re building a playground for a school, park, or wondering how to inspect any playground equipment for safety, we’ve got you covered.
+We’ll cover everything you need to know from how to make a playground safer to playground equipment safety standards in Canada.
+Whether you’re building a playground for a school, park, daycare or just wondering how to inspect any playground equipment for safety, we’ve got you covered.
 Let’s get started!

-Design 101: How to Design a Safe Playground
+Playground Design Guidelines: How to Make a Safer Playground

-You can never underestimate the importance of playground safety.
+You can never underestimate the importance of playground safety standards.
 When kids enter a playground, they are often overwhelmed with excitement to explore colourful equipment and test their skills.
 If a playground is unsafe, children are limited in what they can do and enjoy, and they might get hurt.
-Thankfully, there are actions you can take to prevent playground injuries.
+Thankfully, there are actions you can take to help prevent playground injuries.

 1. Playground Safety Surfaces